Tommytian993/MiniX/docs/map-design.md

 - Create Tileset for each layer, shape need to be changed to hexagon and tile size need to be 128 by 128 pixels

+- Map width, heigth set to 100, 60 and as export public

+# 2 Terrain Generation Function Set Up

+Attach script to HexTileMap and create: public void GenerateTerrain() for all the potential generation logic.